Taming-the-BEAST/Structured-birth-death-model/README.md

 You can also simply drag your log file from the file browser to the Tracer window.
 The `Traces` table will then be populated with parameters and summary statistics corresponding to our multitype birth-death analysis.
+Note that the screen captures below were taken using Tracer 1.6 and may therefore slightly differ from what you see on screen.

 Important traces are: